nuxt-community/auth-module/docs/schemes/oauth2.md

 ### `access_type`

-By default is `online`.
-Set to `offline` if using Google code authorization flow (`response_type: 'code'`) to ensure a refresh token is returned in the initial login request.
+If using Google code authorization flow (`response_type: 'code'`) set to `offline` to ensure a refresh token is returned in the initial login request.
 (See [Google documentation](https://developers.google.com/identity/protocols/OpenIDConnect#refresh-tokens))

 ### `access_token_endpoint`

-If using `response_type: 'code'` provide a URI for a service that accepts a POST request with JSON payload containing a `code` property, and returns tokens [exchanged by provider](https://developers.google.com/identity/protocols/OpenIDConnect#exchangecode) for `code`.
+If using Google code authorization flow (`response_type: 'code'`) provide a URI for a service that accepts a POST request with JSON payload containing a `code` property, and returns tokens [exchanged by provider](https://developers.google.com/identity/protocols/OpenIDConnect#exchangecode) for `code`.
 See [source code](https://github.com/nuxt-community/auth-module/blob/dev/lib/schemes/oauth2.js)

 ### `token_type`